ewoprager/grangeat-2d-3d-register-pytorch/reg23/README.md

 ## MPS Development

-For developing MPS implementations in Objective-C++ (.mm sources) and Metal (.metal sources), it is recommended to use Xcode.
+For developing MPS implementations in Objective-C++ (.mm sources) and Metal (.metal sources), one can perfectly well use Clion.
+As of writing this, Xcode surprisingly does not provide any more functionality than Clion for Objective-C++ or Metal shader development.

-To do this, create a sub directory of `reg23/` called something like `reg23/build-xcode`, navigate inside and generate a `.xcodeproj` according to `reg23/CMakeLists.txt` like so:
+If you nevertheless want to use Xcode, create a subdirectory of `reg23/` called something like `reg23/build-xcode`, navigate inside and generate a `.xcodeproj` according to `reg23/CMakeLists.txt` like so:
 ```bash
 source .venv/bin/activate
 cd reg23